jrmoulton/jrmoulton-web/content/starting_open_source.md

 - learning how microcontroller cpu's control peripherals (such as GPIO pins)
 - and still digging through datasheets

-I spent a very long time trying to figure out how to get support for it and one day it worked!!!
+I spent a very long time trying to figure out how to support it in rust and then one day it worked!!!

 The LED BLINKED!!!!

 It was probably in the top 3 most magical moments of my life.

-I had blinked LED's before using an arduino but **_I_** had made this thing work by following a datasheet and building periphal access crates and writing to registers and AN LED BLINKED!!!
+I had blinked LED's before using an arduino but **_I_** had made this thing work by following a datasheet and building periphal access crates and writing to registers and AN L-E-D BLINKED!!!

 I probably just ranted about how cool it was for at least 2 hours.
 After saying "IT WORKS!!" and "THE LED BLINKS" for probably the 300th time I knew my wife must truly love me because she was still replying with "Wow.
 Yeah that's really cool."

-Unfortunately I can't find the original code that I used to blink the led and figuring it out again would involve digging into the datasheet to see exactly what bits need to be set but it would have started about like this (after finally generating a peripheral access crate from an svd file)
+Unfortunately, I can't find the original code that I used to blink the led.
+Figuring it out again would involve digging into the datasheet to see exactly what bits need to be set, but it would have started about like this (after finally generating a peripheral access crate from an svd file)

 ```rust